Laguna San José (Puerto Rico)

-The San José Lagoon (Spanish: Laguna de San José) is a shallow saline lake or lagoon located between the municipalities of San Juan and Carolina in northern Puerto Rico.
-Despite being located in a highly urbanized area this body of water is important for its mangrove forests.
-The lagoon is located between San Juan and the island's main airport and a bridge that connects the two was opened in 1994.
+The San José Lagoon (Spanish: Laguna de San José) is a shallow saline lake or lagoon located between the municipalities of San Juan and Carolina in northeast of the main island of Puerto Rico.
+Despite being located in a highly urbanized area, this body of water is important for its mangrove forests.
+The Teodoro Moscoso Bridge directly connects the Luis Muñoz Marín Airport in the Isla Verde resort and residential district to the Hato Rey financial and commercial center in the main metropolitan area of Puerto Rico.

 Ecology

 The lagoon is of ecological importance due to the mangrove forests that grow on its shores which are home to numerous benthic species of flora and fauna.
 This ecosystem has been threatened due to the fast urbanization of San Juan and its urban area.
 Some of the fish species found in the lagoon are tarpon, ladyfish, and the common snook (Centropomus undecimalis).
-Green iguanas and alligators, which are invasive species in the region, are also common in the area.
+Green iguanas and caiman, which are invasive species in the region, are also common in the area.